Overselling: Aircraft manufacturers

 Both Airbus and Boeing are known to overbook their backlog of aircraft orders, and both use internal algorithms to estimate how many airlines will defer or cancel their aircraft orders, so as to maintain a steady production rate.

 Telecommunications

 Telephone networks

-A telephone company can experience problems when large numbers of callers attempt to use the system at the same time.
+Building for typical rather than peak demand is considerably less expensive, but a telephone company can experience problems when large numbers of callers attempt to use the system at the same time.
 This generally only happens in exceptional circumstances such as a disaster or national emergency, but can result in some calls not going through at all.
-The United States has the Government Emergency Telecommunications Service and Nationwide Wireless Priority Service, and the United Kingdom (UK) has the Government Telephone Preference Scheme and ACCOLC to allow official calls to go through reliably in emergencies.
+The United States has the Government Emergency Telecommunications Service and Nationwide Wireless Priority Service, and the United Kingdom (UK) has the Government Telephone Preference Scheme and ACCOLC, to allow official calls to go through reliably in emergencies.

-Building for typical rather than peak demand is considerably less expensive.

 Communications access networks (last-mile)

 In a communications system in which multiple users share a common resource, oversubscription refers to the ratio of the allocated bandwidth per user to the guaranteed bandwidth per user.
 Underlying the oversubscription model is the fact that statistically few users will attempt to utilize their allocated bandwidth simultaneously.
 Calculation and management of oversubscription ratios is common in the CATV industry.

 In a cable network utilizing DOCSIS 1.1, for example, the full 38 Mbit/s download bandwidth is typically shared by some 500 subscribers, each of which may be allocated 7 Mbit/s.
 Calculating the guaranteed bandwidth per subscriber in this case is accomplished by dividing the maximum total bandwidth of 38 Mbit/s by 500, the maximum number of simultaneous users.
 The advertised peak bandwidth per user of 7 Mbit/s is 92 times the guaranteed bandwidth per user of 0.076 Mbit/s.
 In this example, the download oversubscription ratio is 92:1.